kirubarajan/fellow/README.md

 ## Documentation

 The code is commented but this section aims to provide a high-level overview of the project structure.
+Use this guide while exploring the codebase.

 ### Server Behaviour

 0. Project is split into `/server` and `/client` folders.
 Project starts at `server/index.js` when running `yarn start`.
 1. Schemas for users, cards, and lists are in the `/server/models` folder with their own respective files linked together `/server/models/index.js` when connecting to the MongoDB instance.
-2.
+2. Routes are refactored into routers of their respective schema (and authentication protocol) in `server/routes`.
+3. CRUD operations within routes are standard with the exception of re-ordering lists in which other are moved around according instead of simple swapping (similar to Trello's actual behavior).

 ### Security